gloveboxhq/ams-data-cleaning-challenge/README.md

 ## Questions and Clarifications

-If you have additioanl questions, would like clarification, or need any pointers please open an issue on this repository and tag your point of contact.
+If you have additional questions, would like clarification, or need any pointers please open an issue on this repository and tag your point of contact.

 Good luck!